Federal Employees’ Group Life Insurance Program

 All claims are settled by the Office of Federal Employees’ Group Life Insurance, P.O.
 Box 6080, Scranton, PA 18505-6080, phone (800) 633-4542, fax (570) 558-8659.
 For overnight deliveries only, the address is OFEGLI, 10 Ed Preate Dr., Moosic, PA 18507.

 FEGLI Beneficiaries: Order of Precedence

-- second, if there is no such beneficiary, to a surviving spouse, including a “legally married” same-sex spouse as described in Option C—(Family Optional Insurance), above;
+• second, if there is no such beneficiary, to a surviving spouse, as described in Option C—(Family Optional Insurance), above;

 You do not need to name a beneficiary if you are satisfied to have the death benefits of your insurance paid in that order of precedence.
 If you wish to make a designation, complete a Designation of Beneficiary (SF 2823), available from your personnel office or at www.opm.gov/forms, and submit it to your human resources office.
 Witnesses to the designation may not be named as beneficiaries.

-In general, you do not need the consent of anyone to change your beneficiary.
-However, law authorizes an exception to the standard order of precedence under the FEGLI program if a court has issued a decree of divorce, annulment, or legal separation that calls for the benefits to be paid to someone else.
+Note: If a court has issued a decree of divorce, annulment, or legal separation that calls for the benefits to be paid to someone else, OFEGLI will pay benefits in accordance with that court order.
 The court decree must be received in the employing agency before the insured’s death.
 In the case of retirees, the same document must be received by OPM.
-The law also allows a court to direct the insured individual to make an irrevocable assignment of life insurance ownership to the person(s) named in the court order.
-However, the court documents do not themselves serve as an official assignment.
-The insured must still complete an Assignment of Insurance Form (see Assignment of Benefits).
+The law also allows a court to direct the insured individual to make an irrevocable assignment of coverage other than Option C to the person(s) named in the court order (see Assignment of Benefits, below).
+However, the court documents do not themselves serve as an official assignment; the insured must still complete an Assignment of Insurance Form.
+If you assigned ownership of your life insurance, OFEGLI will pay benefits: first, to the beneficiary(ies) designated by your assignee(s), if any; and second, if there is no such beneficiary, to your assignee(s).